z6zhai1012/UART_TR-RR/README.md

 # UART

-This design is done using FSM.
+This design is designed to connect with APB-UART Bridge.

 0. Reference: (https://blog.csdn.net/qq_43244515/article/details/124514416)